(Last updated on November 2nd, 2022)

 CorelDraw.app allows the user to design software anywhere, using it via the web instead of downloaded software on your computer.
 You can use any computer and still make your designs, a great feature if you have to work remotely.
 In comparison, the Photoshop program has to be downloaded to your computer and can only be used on a limited number of devices.

+Winner: Tie.
 Overall, Photoshop and CorelDRAW both connect to a bunch of their own family of applications.
 They also are compatible via Mac and Windows, making them versatile programs.
+It’s a tie for both programs considering their similarities.

 Corel has a learning platform called Corel Discovery Center.
 There are many tutorials and a blog with articles about new features and the many ways to use Corel software.
 CorelDraw has a full How-to Guide, teaching you step-by-step lessons on everything from creating a logo to creating flyers and web graphics.
-Corel has a chat, email, and phone support as well.
+Corel has a chat, email, and phone support as well, in addition to a Hints tab that gives you written instructions on how to use a tool

 Adobe also has many tutorials available online.
 They have lessons sorted by experience level on their Photoshop Tutorials page, teaching you everything from basics to advanced color manipulation.
 They offer 24/HR support with Adobe agents via chat and phone Monday through Friday.
 They have FAQ centers and filters to sort questions based on application.

-Both programs have community forums.
-However, Adobe’s community forum is intuitive and vast.
+Adobe has step-by-step tutorials, walking you through how to do an effect from beginning to end.
+The Adobe community forum is intuitive and vast.
 The user interface is clean and easy to navigate.
-You can filter by application or project (Illustration vs. Video vs. Photography, etc.) and search by popular topics.
+You can filter by application or project (Illustration vs. Video vs. Photography, etc.) and search for popular topics.

 Adobe Photoshop has a wider user base than CorelDRAW.
-CorelDRAW is focused on more print media.
 Adobe Photoshop, with a focus on photo manipulation, has a wider audience.

 Adobe Photoshop’s variety of features make it a great program for many professionals.
 The application has everything from detailed photo editing tools to powerful layout and typography features, making it a great tool for various final designs.

 Many graphic design-based businesses require experience with Adobe Photoshop.
 Jobs require this program because Adobe is used as the main software for many businesses.
 The Adobe Creative Suite offers a huge variety of applications, and they work seamlessly with each other.
-In terms of the professional world, Photoshop is the standard.
+In terms of the professional world, Photoshop is the standard, giving the app a perfect score.

+Winner: Adobe Photoshop.
 Overall, more people use Adobe Photoshop because of its use in the professional world and its versatility in what it can create.
+Though not as adept at vector graphics, it works well enough for just about any creative project.
+That is why Photoshop is the clear winner for both its legacy and usability.

 Adobe Photoshop and CorelDRAW are two very powerful programs.
 The right software for you depends on your usage.